The needs of a person who is grieving are often quite simple.

 Supporting someone over time

-Many people feel shock after a loss or bereavement then appear to be coping well as life goes on.
+Many people feel shock after a loss or bereavement and then appear to be coping well as life goes on.
 But often the full force of what happened does not hit them until weeks or months later.

 Everyday tasks such as working, shopping or paying bills can become very difficult.
 At this time, people who were supportive at the time of the death may stop calling as much.